 Keene State College Talent Scholarships provides students with exceptional performing and artistic talents with renewable scholarships.
 Recipients are selected by faculty committees for theatre and dance, music, art and graphic design, and film.
 Selections are based on auditions, and art student portfolios.

 Granite Guarantee at Keene State College is our promise to cover the cost of tuition for all eligible students.
 An eligible student must be eligible for a Federal Pell grant, and be a New Hampshire resident.
 An eligible student can be a first-time college student or a transfer student.
 Students must be enrolled full time, and meet the March 1 financial aid deadline.

 Endowed and Annual Scholarships: The College reviews these funds annually to determine what funds will be offered each academic year.
 Returning students are eligible to apply for a number of select scholarships via an online application available in early February for the following academic year.
-Visit our home page in February for more information.
+Visit the Financial Aid home page in February for more information.
 The scholarship application is typically due early April.
 Eligible recipients will be notified with communications from both the Advancement Office and the Financial Aid Office over the summer.

 The College participates in the Federal Work-Study Program, a need-based program that funds student earnings for on-campus jobs.
 Students work an average of 8-10 hours per week when school is in session.
 The College also funds a non-need based campus student employment program through our Student Hourly program.
 In addition to on campus employment opportunities, many local employers hire students on a part time basis.
-Students can view all job opportunities on JobWise available via the MyKSC portal and the Academic and Career Advising Center.
+Students can view all job opportunities on Handshake available on the MyKSC portal and the Academic and Career Advising Center.